 encrypted += cipher.final('hex');

-// We store the IV, Auth Tag, and Encrypted text together
+// Store IV, Auth Tag, and Encrypted Payload together

 return `${iv.toString('hex')}:${authTag}:${encrypted}`;